-Knights and Ladies are called to live the vocation of membership daily.
+Knights and Dames are called to live the vocation of membership daily.
 Along with the commitment to support Christians in the Holy Land, members are called to increased personal sanctification.
 Throughout the year, the Western Lieutenancy offer various events and activities where in the practice of faith and worship members may fulfill that vocation.

 The Annual Meeting is the one time during the year that we come together from all over the Lieutenancy to fulfill the mission of our Order: Annual Meetings are a balance of liturgical, spiritual, educational, and social elements.
 The highlights are the promotion of eligible members in rank, the remembrance of our deceased members, and the investiture of new members.
 Other opportunities for grace include the two Travelers Masses, the Adoration Chapel, Confession, Compline, spiritual direction, Vigil Retreats, and the opportunity to interact with like-minded Catholics.

 In addition, the Meeting provides time for an update on the work of the Order in the Holy Land, an explanation of how the Order’s funds have been used, and the exploration of issues facing Christians in the archdiocese of Jerusalem (the Latin Patriarchate).
 It also provides us the opportunity to rededicate ourselves to the Order.
 Each member has a firm obligation to attend this meeting.
 The Annual Meeting is a 3-day event (Friday – Sunday) usually held over the first weekend of October.
 The location of the Annual Meeting rotates among the nine dioceses in the Western USA Lieutenancy.